 Education and Culture

-- Participated in June 2018, in the 11th annual Roll Call of Nations organized by the Victims of Communism Memorial Foundation.
-Over 50 embassies, foundations and organizations presented wreaths at the Victims of Communism Memorial in honor of the more than 100 million victims of Communist tyranny since 1917.
+- Participated on June 12, 2020, in the 13th annual Roll Call of Nations Wreath Laying Ceremony organized by the Victims of Communism Memorial Foundation.
+Over 50 embassies, representatives of captive nations, and human rights organizations joined virtually in honor of the more than 100 million victims of Communist tyranny since 1917.

-- Continued the administration of the Bognar Family Hungarian Scholarship Fund.
-With the help of the program’s founders, Dr. Bela and April Bognar, thirty-seven students received stipends for the 2018-2019 academic year: four scholarship recipients are enrolled in universities in Hungary; three scholarship recipients are studying at colleges in the Subcarpathian region of Ukraine; twenty-eight scholarships were awarded to Hungarian students admitted to universities in the Transylvania region of Romania and two scholarship recipients study in the Vojvodina region of Serbia.
-On December 15, 2018, California-based The Ambassadors of the Future (AF) will host a Benefit Gala at the Beverly Wilshire Hotel (Beverly Hills, CA) honoring Doris Buffet, one of the scholarship program’s major donors and will raise funds in support of the Fund.
+- Continued the administration of the Bognár Family Hungarian Scholarship Fund.
+With the help of Sunshine Lady Foundation and the Ambassadors of the Future, thirty-one students received stipends for the 2020-2021 academic year: four scholarship recipients are enrolled in universities in Hungary; five scholarship recipients are studying at colleges in the Subcarpathian region of Ukraine; twenty-one scholarships were awarded to Hungarian students admitted to universities in the Transylvania region of Romania and one scholarship recipient studies in the Vojvodina region of Serbia.

 Information and advocacy